 One of the best parts of Destiny 2 is getting to customize your Guardian.
 Whether it’s seeking out stylish Legendary or Exotic gear, throwing on an Ornament, or switching up your Sparrow — you have a lot of options for showcasing your style.
 Out of all that, the one customizable element that is prevalent in everything from your weapons to your ship is shaders.
-Here, we ranked the best shaders in Destiny 2 currently available.
+Here, we ranked the best shaders in Destiny 2.

 Wondering why that Guardian is glowing white?
 It’s a shader.
 How does your Fireteam member’s ship have that intricate rusted look?
 It’s another shader.
 They’re everywhere, and they are one of the best ways to put the finishing touches on your Guardian’s look.